'Our 'Freedom Day' won't be coming anytime soon' - pub owners fear further sector hits as roadmap ends

-'Our 'freedom day' won't be coming anytime soon' - South Tyneside pubs fear further sector hits as roadmap reaches final stage
+'Our 'freedom day' won't be coming anytime soon' - South Tyneside pubs fear further sector hits as roadmap reaches final stop

-The borough was listed as having the highest weekly case rate as the Government’s much-debated final unlocking date approached.
+The borough was listed as having the highest weekly case rate in the country as the Government’s much-debated final unlocking date approached.

-As of today, all remaining domestic Covid restrictions – including nightclub openings – will be lifted, after the ultimate easing of restrictions was delayed amid a surge in Covid cases linked to the new Delta variant of the virus.
+As of today, all remaining domestic Covid restrictions – including nightclub openings – will be lifted, after the ultimate easing of restrictions was delayed amid a surge in Covid cases linked to the new, ultra-contagious Delta variant of the virus.

-Stephen Sullivan, the owner of the South Shields venue, Ziggy’s Bar, was facing a dilemma in the run-up to July 19, as two of his staff have been forced to isolate.
+Stephen Sullivan, the owner of the South Shields venue, Ziggy’s Bar, has been facing a dilemma in the run-up to July 19, with two of his staff forced to isolate.

-“It’s a minefield – it feels worse now than it’s ever been,” Stephen Sullivan said.
+“It’s a minefield – it feels worse now than it’s ever been,” he said.

 "Staff are all being pinged, customers are being pinged, cancellations are constantly being made.
 Everyone’s struggling for staff and, as a result, a lot of the bars are closed.